mm5-cyber/TryHackMe-Labs/grc-governance-and-regulation.md

 Compliance: The state of obeying the laws, regulations, and standards that apply to to an organisation or system.

-I was then introduced to Information Security Governance, which represents the established strucuture, policies, methods, as well as guidelines that have been established by an organisation to guarantee the privacy, reliability, and accessibility of their information assets.
+I was then introduced to Information Security Governance, which represents the established structure, policies, methods, as well as guidelines that have been established by an organisation to guarantee the privacy, reliability, and accessibility of their information assets.

-Information Security Governance is a part of top-tier management and it conists of these processes:
+Information Security Governance is a part of top-tier management and it consists of these processes:

 - Strategy: It's important to have comprehensive information security strategies that align with an organisation's overall business objectives be developed and implemented.